Greenfoot5/Endeavour-docs/docs/index.md

-# Welcome to the Endeavour documentation!
+# Welcome!

+This is the documentation site for @Endeavour#7425

 !!! danger "Site WIP"
     Endeavour is the rewrite of GreenBOT.